yiisoft/docs/guide/en/start/workflow.md

 Each application has an entry script `public/index.php` which is the only Web accessible PHP script in the application.
 The entry script is creating an instance an incoming request with the help of one of PSR-7 packages and passes it to [application](structure-applications.md) instance.
-An application contains a set of middeware that are executed sequentially processing the request.
-The result is passed further to emitter that takes case of sending a response to the browser.
+An application contains a set of middlewares that are executed sequentially processing the request.
+The result is passed further to emitter that takes care of sending a response to the browser.

-Depending on the middleware used, application may behave differently.
-By default there is a router that, based on URL requested and configuration, chooses a handler that is executed to produce a response.
+Depending on the middleware used, the application may behave differently.
+By default, there is a router that, based on URL requested and configuration, chooses a handler that is executed to produce a response.